A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Methods

 where the process amplitudes, $A_{i}^{k}$, describe the relative contributions of prompt and delayed processes ($k =$ CC, Ia) to each star and the process vector components ($q_{k}^{Z}$) describe the relative yields of each element, $Z$ (represented as $X$ for [X/H] in Equation \ref{eqn:xh}) produced by the two nucleosynthetic processes for each element as a function of metallicity.

 The fractional contribution of the prompt process to element $Z$, in the $i$th star can be written as:

 We retain the assumption from \cite{Griffith24} that $q^{Mg}_{cc} = 1$, $q^{Mg}_{Ia} = 0$, $q^{Fe}_{cc} = 0.4$, and $q^{Fe}_{Ia} = 0.6$, substantiated by theoretical yields \citep[e.g.,][]{Woosley95,Arnett96,Thielemann02,Andrews17,Rybizki17,Anderson19}.
 The KPM is constrained by the 12 abundances available for all stars.
 The KPM then uses $\chi^2$ minimization to find the best-fitting values for $q$ and $A$.
-While conceptually there are 12 $q_{\mathrm{CC}}$ and 12 $q_{\mathrm{Ia}}$ (one for each element), in practice each star has its own metallicity-dependent $q$ values, so there are $100{,}000+$ total $q_{\mathrm{CC}}$ and $q_{\mathrm{Ia}}$ across the dataset.
+While conceptually there are 12 $q_{\mathrm{CC}}$ and 12 $q_{\mathrm{Ia}}$ (one for each element), in practice each star has its own metallicity-dependent $q$ values, so the dataset contains $100{,}000+$ inferred $q_{\rm CC}$ and $q_{\rm Ia}$ values in total.
 There are also $100{,}000+$ $A_{\mathrm{CC}}$ and $A_{\mathrm{Ia}}$ (one set for each star).
 We then assess the KPM's accuracy by comparing the measured abundances to those calculated by the KPM using Equation~\ref{eqn:xh}.

 In Table~\ref{tab:resid_errors_condT}, we report the average residuals (the standard deviation between KPM-inferred and input, literature abundances, $\sigma_{\mathrm{KPM}}$), mean observational uncertainties ($\langle \sigma_{\mathrm{survey}} \rangle$), and inferred intrinsic dispersion ($\sigma_{\mathrm{int}}$, computed as \(\sqrt{\sigma_{\mathrm{KPM}}^2 - \langle \sigma_{\mathrm{survey}} \rangle^2}\)) for each element, [X/H], and survey.
 Most elements are reasonably matched, with residuals comparable to or smaller than the mean observational uncertainties, especially for HARPS, GALAH, and Gaia RVS data.
 For Gaia RVS, the reported abundance uncertainties are derived from a data‑driven model and represent upper limits.
 This likely contributes to the consistently smaller KPM residuals relative to the quoted uncertainties for this survey.
 In contrast, several elements from APOGEE, particularly Cr, Ti, V, and Na, exhibit significantly larger residuals (e.g., \(\sigma_{\mathrm{KPM}} = 0.42\)~dex for Na).
 We attribute this to known limitations in certain APOGEE abundance determinations, consistent with issues documented in \citet{Jonsson2020} and \citet{Griffith21}, rather than a breakdown of the KPM model.